chenxingqiang/jax-ml/doc/modules/mixture.rst

 information about the covariance structure of the data as well as the centers of the latent Gaussians.

-Scikit-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.
+Jax-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.